| Melting glaciers, shrinking polar ice and

 where Russell Fiord meets

+the bay.
 In May 1986, the Hubbard Glacier surged down from the mountains,

 blocking the outlet